DEV-learn-co-curriculum/data-science-readme-commitless/README.md

 ### Summary

 In this lab, you built out the nearest neighbors.
 We'll review building out these functions in the next section.

+<p class='util--hide'>View <a href='https://learn.co/lessons/data-science-readme-test'>data-science-readme-test</a> on Learn.co and start learning to code for free.</p>